GregoryConrad/mimir/README.md

 ## Reference Documentation
 A collection of commonly used APIs ready for copy-paste into your application.

+*Note: unless otherwise stated, all asynchronous methods exposed in Mimir are fallible and synchronous methods are infallible.
+The methods are fail-fast, so you should be aware of any issues early on during development.*

 #### Getting & Creating an Index
 ```dart
 // With Flutter (flutter_mimir)